Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Training Skills/02_Licensing-and-Copyright-of-Educational-Materials.md

 ## Learning Objectives

-- **Learning Objective 1 (LO1):** Summarise the importance of copyright, open licenses and the role it plays in (re)using educational materials.
+- **Learning Objective 1 (LO1):** Summarise the importance of copyright, open licences, and the role they play in (re)using educational materials.
-- **Learning Objective 2 (LO2):** Recognise importance of attribution and how to do it correctly.
+- **Learning Objective 2 (LO2):** Recognise the importance of proper attribution and citation.
 - **Learning Objective 3 (LO3):** Recognise the difference between using Open Educational Resources (OER) and creating OER.

 ## Total Module Duration

-2&ndash;2.5 hours approximately
+2 hours 50 minutes

 ## Learning Objective 1

-LO1: Summarise the importance of copyright, open licenses and the role it plays in (re)using educational materials.
+LO1: Summarise the importance of copyright, open licences, and the role they play in (re)using educational materials.

 ### Learning Activities

 - **Presentation 1** (30 mins): Introduction to copyright, fair use, and public domain.
 Introduction to why licensing is used.
-- **Activity** (45 mins): The trainer can identify 2&ndash;3 resources with licenses.
-Ask participants, in pairs, to identify the license and any restrictions that may come with this license.
-Discuss what that means if these are reused for teaching.
-An example activity can be used (Resource 7).
+- **Activity** (45 mins): The instructor provides 2&ndash;3 resources with licences.
+The learners work in pairs to identify the licence and any restrictions that may come with this licence.
+They discuss what it means if these resources are reused for training.
+An activity can be designed using Resource 7 as input.
-- **Presentation 2** (20 mins): Introduction to creating and licensing your own materials, re-using materials and learning about how to combine existing materials and how to attribute them.
-This module makes a case for reusing open materials and in turn opening developed materials.
+- **Presentation 2** (20 mins): Introduction to creating and licensing your own materials, re-using materials, combining existing materials, and attributing them.
+This module makes a case for reusing open materials and FAIRly publishing developed material (Resource 4).

 ### Materials to Prepare

-- Slide presentation on copyright, licensing and attribution.
+- Presentation on copyright, licensing and attribution.
-- Prepare resources for the activities that will give learners practical experience.
+- Resources for the activities.

 ### Instructor Notes

 **Presentation 1:**

-- The goal of is to explain the importance of open licensing.
-The instructor should highlight that in order to utilise various educational materials, licensing has to be understood.
-The introduction presentation provides a discussion with a focus on distinguishing the differences between copyright, fair use, and public domain.
-It also provides a discussion about Creative Commons licenses and why they are used.
-Additionally, the instructor should point out that there are other licenses available and not all potential material for reuse will use Creative Commons (though these are most common).
+- The goal of the presentation is to highlight the importance of open licensing.
+Learners can be made aware that in order to utilise various educational materials, licensing has to be understood.
+The presentation can focus on distinguishing between copyright, fair use, and public domain.
+Creative Commons licences and why they are used can also be introduced.
+Additionally, the instructor should point out that there are other licences available and not all potential material for reuse will use Creative Commons (though these are most common).
-- At this time, the instructor can also highlight any specific local licensing regulations (if applicable).
-It is best to incorporate local regulations as available.
+- The instructor could also highlight any specific local licensing regulations (if applicable).
+Always refer to local regulations, if relevant.

 **Activity:**

-- The goal of the activity is to help learners identify what is permitted and not permitted when reusing educational materials with various license types.
+- The goal of the activity is to help learners identify what is permitted and not permitted when reusing educational materials with various licence types.
+This exercise will help learners to be aware of reuse of educational materials for their own trainings.

 **Presentation 2:**

-- A key part of this is making a case for reusing existing materials and by extension why we should make our own developed materials open.
-When reusing any material, the content license needs to be checked.
+- The presentation can make a case for reusing existing materials and why we should make our own developed materials open.
+When reusing any material, the content licence needs to be checked.
 The instructor can explain strategies on what can be done if using the material is not permissible (for instance, only cite the material or ask for permission for the material from the owner).
-- The instructor can also point to different sources where there is more information on copyright (Resource 6).
+- The instructor can also point to resources that provide more information on copyright (Resource 6).
-- The instructor can let the learners know that one can combine resources with different licenses.
-However, the trainer should let learners know that this is a complex part of licensing and one should exercise care when doing so.
-If the trainer wants to go into further detail, the concept of remixing licenses (Resources 4, 8) can be introduced.
+- The instructor should show how to combine resources with different licences.
+However, the instructor should clarify that this is a complex part of licensing and one should exercise care when doing so.
+If the instructor wants to go into further detail, the concept of remixing licences (Resources 4, 8) can be introduced.

 ### Resources